Inquiries may be sent to

 The DOI is a unique identifier assigned to your manuscript that provides locator access.
 All references used in the manuscript MUST have a DOI.
 Look back at the current version of the articles used as references, since all older manuscripts now require DOIs.

-All tables must be in Microsoft Word format (.doc not .xls or .pdf), can be editable or re-sized.
-Tables must be text-based and contain no images or graphics.
+All tables must be in Microsoft Word or Excel formats and can be editable or re-sized.
+No image files (jpeg, png, pdf) are acceptable.
 It is not permissible to use tabs or auto-formats.
 All tables meet the standards of the Publication Manual of the American Psychological Association (7thed.).
 Table font should be Times New Roman, 10-point, and single-spaced.
 Number all tables consecutively throughout the manuscript and must be placed at the end of the manuscript.
 Identify placeholders within the text where you wish them inserted, e.g., <Insert Table 3 here>.

 Follow the Publication Manual of the American Psychological Association (7th ed.) on how to construct Figures.
 The following formats are permissible: .doc, .ppt or .pdf.
 The identification of Figures must be in chronologic and numeric order and should likewise be at the end of the manuscript.
 Identify placeholders within the text where you wish them inserted, e.g., <Insert Figure C here>.